shonin/ml-guides/README.md

 _Copied from [mikesprague](https://github.com/mikesprague/udacity-nanodegrees)_

-_Nanodegrees from Udacity are around $1,000 -- These are the courses that make up two of their ML nanodegrees_
+_Nanodegrees from Udacity are around $1,000 -- These are the courses that make up two of their ML nanodegrees.
+It looks to me as if these were the courses for these specific nanodegrees at a certain point in time, it is likely that they have updated the nanodegrees to offer different courses now.
+That being said, this appears to be a very solid learning path._

 ### Data Analyst Nanodegree